Joonie86/COBRA-7.3/README.md

-# COBRA 7.2 Source
+# COBRA 7.3 Source

+[Supported CFW]

+REBUG 4.78.2 REX/D-REX
+REBUG 4.80.1 REX/D-REX

-As of October the 29th.
+As of May the 5th.

 Following has been changed and updated since 4.46 COBRA 7